TiBOcode/astrotibo/src/content/notes/theukulele.md

 Finally, this is where it shines.
 This is what I'm using it for almost daily and where you might want to give it a second look.
 Music isn't just about having fun, it's mostly about Self Expression & Introspection.
 It's a mean of communication that needs to be taken very seriously.
 Ukulele's simplicity allows for creative improvisation.
 Creative Expression allows for deep connections with one's self.
 Being able to resonate with your own music in very simple ways is a gateway to understanding yourself better and managing your own emotional state.

-Note: I'll write more on that with time.